wagtail/wagtail/docs/reference/hooks.rst

 ``before_move_page``
 ~~~~~~~~~~~~~~~~~~~~~

-  Called at the beginning of the "move_confirm page" view passing in the request, the page object and the destination page object.
+  Called at the beginning of the "move page" view passing in the request, the page object and the destination page object.

   Uses the same behaviour as ``before_create_page``.